 Is there anything more inviting than the aroma of freshly-baked bread right out of the oven in the morning?
 I adore bread and had the good fortune of grandmothers and mothers who baked it daily at home.
 It’s the best way to start the morning, especially paired with a hot cup of strong coffee.
 However, the recipes weren’t always written down, which meant that once I came of age in the United States, I could not follow in those breadmaking matrilineal footsteps.

 For years, I’ve wanted to resurrect the traditional bread recipes of my Dad’s family.
 A big part of this blog consists of recipes that connect me to my heritage in some way.
 Some recipes are flavors of the country I grew up in, and some recipes are adapted American classics to the local flavors of Minnesota and the Midwest, but I have to confess many of my all-time favorite things to make in the kitchen are those old-world recipes that have stood the test of time and that have been in the family for generations, long before any of us stepped into the Americas.
 While I got a lot of recipes from my Mom’s side of the family, the recipes on my Dad’s side of the family were largely unrecorded, and alas, all of those mouth-watering, delicious recipes for German bread have been lost to me.
-On my Dad’s side, both of his parents had German heritage.
-They came from the Hamburg and Black Forest regions and brought their traditions with them to the Americas more than 125 years ago.
+On my Dad’s side of the family, his ancestors came from the Hamburg and Black Forest regions and brought their traditions with them to the Americas more than 125 years ago.
+They had German and Jewish-German heritage.
 Many of the recipes were passed on from one generation to the next verbally, as women taught each other in the kitchen preparing daily meals or dishes for special events.
-I didn’t get those recipes because my Dad was not a baker, so they skipped a generation.
+I didn’t get those recipes written down partly because of language barriers and partly because my Dad was not a baker, so they skipped a generation.
+So here I am, having to re-create a lot of the baking legacy on my Dad’s side of the family from scratch, which is a fun and exciting project.
+I was really wanting a simple German breakfast roll that would be soft and lightly sweet, and would be a cross between a buttery scone and a traditional bread.
+Quarkbrötchen literally means “quark bread” and it makes a deliciously rich and soft breakfast bread roll that can be eaten on its own or with a little bit of jam.
+The key to quarkbrötchen is quark cheese, which can be hard to find in some parts of the US, but it is such a central aspect of achieving the texture and flavor of this signature bread.
+I’m very happy with this recipe and love that it is made with a roux of milk and flour, which helps with the moisture in the bread, so that the result is not like a crumbly scone but a rich, buttery, soft bread.
+You get the best of both worlds as well as one staple of Central European baking.

 Quark cheese is similar to cream cheese: it’s rich, it’s buttery, and it’s tangy.
 The resulting bread is slightly sweet, moist, and pillowy soft.
 It’s truly like eating a cloud made of flour!
 Dan and I ate the rolls as soon as they were fresh out of the oven.
 They were amazingly good!
 They gave us a wonderful start to our morning.
 They go well with coffee, split with jam, and hold up for a few days if stored in an airtight container.
 Do not worry too much if you can’t find quark cheese in your local grocery store.
 You can substitute sour cream instead and still achieve a pretty similar result.
 For my readers in Minnesota, I did find that Lunds & Byerlys had small containers of quark cheese next to the apples, which is where I bought mine.
 I hope you will try this recipe.
 I joyfully bit into every roll feeling the satisfaction not just of a delicious bread but of reclaiming a small part of my heritage as well.